rocketpowerkille/Tare/README.md

 6. What remains unknown.
 7. Technical provenance.

+Tare has no direct LLM provider SDK or model key.
+The optional in-page assistant delegates explanation to a Bazantic Recipe; deterministic context generation and copying do not call a model.
+The
-Tare does not configure or call an LLM provider.
-The [Recipe specification](docs/BAZANTIC_PLAIN_LANGUAGE_RECIPE.md) defines the external agent's interpretation rules.
+[Recipe specification](docs/BAZANTIC_PLAIN_LANGUAGE_RECIPE.md) defines the external agent's interpretation rules.
+The pinned-report Recipe uses a separate strict JSON answer contract, not the public plain-language Recipe's prose instructions.

 ## Example walkthrough